Perry Belmont: Military service

 During the First World War, despite being 65 years old, Belmont was commissioned as a captain in the U.S. Army Quartermaster Corps on May 5, 1917.
 He was assigned to the Remount Division in Washington, D.C., and was discharged on May 21, 1920.

 Personal life

 In 1899, after 17 years of marriage, Jessie Ann Robbins (1858–1935) divorced Henry T. Sloane (son of William Sloane, the founder of W. & J. Sloane) to marry Perry Belmont.
 The marriage occurred only five hours after the divorce was decreed and, at the time, was considered scandalous.

+Death and burial

 Belmont died in Newport, Rhode Island, on May 25, 1947 (age 95 years, 148 days).
 He is interred along with his parents and his brother August Belmont Jr. in the Belmont family plot in the Island Cemetery in Newport.
 His former home in Washington, D.C., became the International Temple for the Order of the Eastern Star.